 Three employees of Biotest Italia Srl., an Italian subsidiary of Biotest AG, are suspected by the Naples public prosecutor's office of involvement in illegal pricing agreements for tender business in the Naples region.
+The proceedings are still ongoing, the subsidiary is not the subject of the investigations.

-Furthermore, Biotest Italia Srl. is suspected of bribery of a physician by donating to a patient organization that hosted a scientific congress in Florence.
-Biotest regards these allegations as unfounded.
-Court proceedings have not yet reached their conclusion.
-Related expenses in 2017 amounted to €210,000.
+Furthermore, Biotest Italia Srl. was suspected of bribery of a physician by donating to a patient organization that hosted a scientific congress in Florence.
+The proceedings ended in 2018 with an acquittal for Biotest.

+The expenses for these cases amounted in 2018 to € 286,425.